 Most gift wrap is made of hard to recycle materials and ends up in the landfill... so it's no surprise that our waste volume goes up by a shocking 25% over the holidays.
 There are some wonderful ways this can be avoided.

 This is a tradition from my family that I have decided to bring back in full force this year.
 When I was a child, my mom made simple cloth bags in holiday fabric, and they still continue to circulate through my family to this day.
 I love that they make wrapping so easy, and they remind me of the joy at Christmas when I was young.
-If you're not a seamstress, don't worry, you can find Canadian made gift bags here, that will last for generations in your family.
+If you're not a seamstress, don't worry, you can purchase gift bags that will last for generations in your family.

 I saw this a couple years ago and have fallen in love with the simple idea since.
 Simply take a square piece of cloth (available at your local fabric shop), roll gift, and tie the two ends on the top.
 It looks beautiful, and it will stand out from the rest!
 The photo above from Wrappr, is amazing, and created by a local Toronto artist.